-Company is not required to submit statement of current assets with the bank and therefore reconcilation of the statement filed by the company with bank and the books of accounts is not applicable. xi xv The Company does not have any transaction which is not recorded in the books of accounts that has been subsequently surrendered or disclosed as income during the year as part of the on going tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).
-Company has not received any grants and donations xvi
+xiv The Company has not entered in any transaction not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as search or survey or any other relevant provisions of the Income Tax Act, 1961.)

+xv Company has not received any grants and donations during the year ending 31st March 2023 and period ending 31st March 2022.

-The Company does not have any transactions where the company has not used the borrowings from banks and financial institutions for the specific purpose for which it was taken at the balance sheet date xiv xvii The Company has not been declared as wilful defaulter by any bank or financial institution or government or any government authority xviii The Company has complied with the number of layers prescribed under the Companies Act, 2013. xix.
-There are no charges or satisfaction of charge yet to be registered with the Registrar of Companies beyond the Statutory Period
+xvi The Company has not been declared as wilful defaulter by any bank or financial institution or government or any government authority in the financial year 2022-23 and 2021-22.

+xvii The Company has complied with the number of layers prescribed under the Companies Act, 2013.

+xviii There are no charges or satisfaction of charge yet to be registered with the Registrar of Companies beyond the Statutory Period in the financial year ending 31st March 2023 and 31st March 2022.
-GUNA 7 0120

-> Lus

-The Company have not entered into any scheme(s) of arrangements during the financial year Since Company have no Lease in the books threfore no disclosure is required.
+xix.
+The Company have not entered into any scheme(s) of arrangements during the year ending 31st March 2023 and period ending 31st March 2022.

+xx Since Company have no Lease in the books threfore no disclosure is required.